kaspersgit/ml_2_sql/Readme.md

 #### Additional information
 - EBM can handle categorical values (these will be excluded when choosing decision tree or linear/logistic regression)
-- EBM can handle missing values
+- EBM can handle missing values (tool will error out for other models)

 ## Configuration json ([example](https://github.com/kaspersgit/ml_2_sql/blob/main/input/configuration/example_binary_titanic.json))
 This file will inform the script which column is the target, which are the features and several other parameters for pre and post training.